bbrener1/rusty_axe/README.md

 ## Installation

+# COMPATIBILITY WARNING
+Statsmodels, which is unfortunately necessary to run several core components of this package, has bad support for OSX Python 3.9.
+Therefore if you are on OSX, you will either need an existing instal of statsmodels, or python<=3.8

+I'll complain on their issues page, but so should you, because who does that? =/

 Please note, before instlling this package you should obtain the rust compiler.

 A rust compiler can be obtained and silently installed by executing